bparanj/crystal/electronics/components/diode.md

 A **diode** can be thought of as a type of electronic **switch** with specific characteristics.
 Here's how a diode functions similarly to a switch:

+Explain forward bias without adding anything else.
+What is forward bias?
+What electronic components can we forward bias?

 ### 1. **Directional Current Flow**:
    - **Forward Bias (Switch "On")**: When a diode is forward-biased (positive voltage applied to the anode and negative to the cathode), it allows current to flow through it.
 This is similar to closing a switch, which allows current to pass through a circuit.
    - **Reverse Bias (Switch "Off")**: When a diode is reverse-biased (positive voltage applied to the cathode and negative to the anode), it blocks current from flowing, just like an open switch that prevents current flow.